-But, there have been a few who have chosen to be different, respectfully unfollowing the book just because they wanted to follow their instincts.
+But, there have been a few who have chosen to be different.
+They respectfully unfollowed the book just because they wanted to follow their instincts.
 Innovative shots are all about thinking beyond all notions to be effective.
-In the modern era, Cricket has evolved as a game and now we find jaw-dropping creativity and dynamism, especially in the batting department.
-The highly competitive game has given us highly innovative shots; here are 10 that have evolved during the recent times-
+In the modern era, Cricket has evolved as a game.
+Now we find jaw-dropping creativity and dynamism, especially in the batting department.
+The highly competitive game has given us highly innovative cricekt shots; here are 10 that have evolved during the recent times-

 1) Paddle scoop – Douglas Marillier